ML

 Staphylococcus aureus innate immune evasion

 A primary host response to S. aureus infection occurs via complement.
 Complement is an elegant, evolutionarily conserved system, playing essential roles in early defences by working in concert with immune cells to survey, label and destroy microbial intruders and coordinate inflammation.
 S. aureus is known to possess a sophisticated anti-complement virulence arsenal expressing both secreted and cell- wall anchored complement evasins.
-Our research focuses on several different aspects aimed at unravelling the virulence network behind complement resistance in S. aureus.

-Working with our colleagues we are developing cutting edge therapeutics to interrupt bacterial immune evasion mechanisms, designed to re-sensitise pathogens to innate immunity and thus enhancing bacterial elimination.
-With respect to S. aureus, there are numerous unanswered questions surrounding how this major human pathogen interacts and evades complement.
 Elucidation of such molecular mechanisms will deepen our understanding of the pathogenic capacity of S. aureus, illuminating key features to target for therapeutic intervention.

-Unravelling virulence mechanisms in S. aureus and Staphylococcus epidermidis
+Unravelling virulence mechanisms in S. aureus

 S. aureus encodes a multitude of virulence determinants, however the secretion of cytolytic toxins and proteases are central components of this arsenal.
 We are interested in examining the regulatory virulence networks that control toxin and protease expression in S. aureus.
 Here we employ virulence phenotype assays, mutagenesis, promoter fusion technology and flow cytometry to deepen our molecular understanding behind virulence.
-We are interested in exploring the relationship between nutrient limitation and toxin/protease expression, identifying key metabolites and environmental signals that alter global virulence regulatory networks enhancing virulence.
+We are interested in exploring the relationship between nutrient limitation and virulence factor expression, identifying key metabolites and environmental signals that alter global virulence regulatory networks enhancing virulence.